Larkinz/dba-critics/testing/TESTING.md

 - There was an issue that made the anchor scroll not stop at the correct height because it didn't consider the top navbar height, this was fixed by adding `scroll-margin-top: 56px;` to each section element that had an anchor tag.

 - There was a bug where the welcome page content would be outside the video background, this was fixed by giving both the welcome page html and body elements a unique ID, and then setting their height to 100% and overflow to hidden.
+Also, the `.landing-page-content` class needed top percentage styling media queries to not move into the hidden overflow.

 - There was an [error logged in the console](testing-img/js-bug-001.png) related to [this JavaScript code](testing-img/js-bug-002.png), this was fixed by putting [all these functions](testing-img/js-bug-003.png) into a `window.onload` function, and adding an if statement checking for `null`.

 ### Known bugs

-- On both the register and log in pages the [footer is not displayed at the bottom of the screen](testing-img/footer-bug-001), I encountered the same issue in a previous project and fixed it.
+- On both the register and log in pages the [footer is not displayed at the bottom of the screen](testing-img/footer-bug-001.png), I encountered the same issue in a previous project and fixed it.
 This time however, I couldn't get it to work because of Flask/Jinja extending the base.html that contains the footer and body elements.

 - On iOS versions 12 and 13 on the albums page the [rating submit button is only half visible](testing-img/just-another-one-of-those-apple-ios-bugs.png), but the functionality still works.